pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

        * ``$TD.COMP.01_PATH`` is the path to the TD.COMP.01 test file
        * ``$DECOMPRESSED_OUTPUT_PATH`` is the path to the decompressed output
-     - The command runs without errors.
+     - The command runs without errors
-   * - 3.
+   * - 2.
      - Check that the output product has been correctly decompressed, by opening it with Panoply (after reverting step 0 of `FCIDECOMP.JAVA.TP.01.01`_) and creating a plot using the ``/data/ir_105/measured/effective_radiance``
-     - Plot is generated.
+     - Plot is generated